-Well, the last thermostat lasted less than two seasons.
-I think I paid something around $50 for it at one of the major marine engine distributors.
-I looked around a bit and noticed that Catalina Direct now sells the thermostat for $107.92 (with apologies).
-I decided to make some changes:
+I had a few thermostats that each lasted less than two seasons.
+Although I had paid something around $50 for the thermostats at one of the major marine engine distributors, a look in 2016 revealed that this part was difficult to find.
+Catalina Direct had the thermostat for $107.92 (with apologies) but I decided to make some changes before paying that price.

 After some searching I landed on the iBoats.com web site.
 I found some thermostats that looked similar enough to be hopeful.
-I called them and the sales rep, Evan (ext 198), was quite happy to help.
+I called them and the sales rep was quite happy to help.
 Since iBoats doesn't have detailed specs for thermostats he offered to put me in touch with the manufacturer, Sierra.
 A call to Sierra to request a spec sheet came up empty handed because they "simply go by application" when called to recommend something.
-Someone, somewhere, must have design documents on these thermostats, don't they???
+Doesn't someone, somewhere, have design documents on these thermostats???
 However, I was able to get some key sizing information so I went back to iBoats and ordered one that looked right.

 The result?
 It's an exact mechanical fit (1.390" flange diameter) and exact temperature rating (143°F), and is used in a number of Johnson, Chrysler, and Mercruiser applications.
 In other words, it's a marine thermostat.

 The old thermostat had two holes drilled in the flange that allow a small flow of engine cooling water to get to through the thermostat at all times.
 The total hole area amounted to two 0.125" diameter holes so I simply drilled two 1/8" holes in the new thermostat.
 I believe these bypass holes accomplish two things:

 Observations seem to show that the two 1/8" holes may be large enough that, at idle, the engine never really heats up.
 I may close one of the holes.